Skaus: Hjem

 Skaus is an art project founded in Stavanger in 2019 by artists Håvard Sagen, Markus Bråten and Mari Kolbeinson.
 It functions as a support structure, creating meeting points between places, artists, institutions, social infrastructures, and audiences.
 The project focuses on developing new forms of collaboration and methods related to origin, authorship, and reproducibility.

-As in previous projects by Skaus, the structure will host a series of artistic interventions.
-For this iteration Skaus has invited previous contributors to pass the torch by nominating a practitioner they would like to see take part in Skaus: Hjem.
-The selected artists will then, in sequence, inhabit and respond to the structure.
+As in previous projects by Skaus, the structure hosted a series of artistic interventions.
+For this iteration Skaus invited previous contributors to ‘pass the torch’ by nominating a practitioner they would like to see platformed.
+The selected artists then, in sequence, occupied and responded to the structure.

-The nominated contributors are Ioana Ispas, antipodes café, Ellen Sofie Griegel, Felix Shumba, Anders Hergum, and Stavanger Art School's new students, who will hold the ‘sculpture in space’ project period in Skaus: Hjem, with Goro Tronsmo as their mentor.
+The nominated contributors were Ioana Ispas (Romania), antipodes café (Portugal/Norway), Ellen Sofie Griegel (Norway), Felix Shumba (Zimbabwe), Anders Hergum (Sweden/Norway), and Stavanger Art School’s new students, with Goro Tronsmo (Norway) as their mentor.

-The project has received support from Stavanger Municipality, Rogaland County Municipality, Stavanger Harbour and Ramirent.
+The project received support from Stavanger Municipality, Rogaland County Municipality, Stavanger Harbour and Ramirent.

 Skaus: Trehus